Tranquil-Flow/carnation-radio/steganography_cli/Readme.md

 - The resulting low bits are statistically random, providing plausible deniability
 - After encoding, the modified bits represent white noise at around -90 dB
 - Supports 16-bit PCM WAV files
-- Has a maximum message size limit of 256KB
+- Has a maximum message size limit of 256KB (not a hard limit, can be increased through R&D)
 - Uses random offsets to make detection more difficult

 Usage remains the same as previously described.
 The program still uses a 33MB buffer (BUFSIZE) for processing audio data.